 The Pentagon was designed in 1941 with one type of efficiency in mind.
 Despite having 17.5 miles of corridors, occupants can get from any one point in the building to another in seven minutes or less.
 However, energy efficiency was not originally a priority for one of the largest office buildings in the world.

 Fast forward to today.
-Recommissioning activities have allowed DoD headquarters to achieve an 11% reduction in energy use intensity between fiscal year 2010 and 2014.
+Recommissioning activities have allowed DoD headquarters to achieve an 11% reduction in energy use intensity since 2010.
 Among other efforts to reduce electricity consumption, Washington Headquarters Services has installed more than 100 advanced meters and sub-meters to capture information about electricity, steam, chilled water, natural gas, hot water, and potable water use for individual buildings on the Pentagon Reservation.

 We salute the Pentagon for being a leader in next-generation energy management activities.